OwXiaoM/Calc_PSNR/README.md

 ```bash
 python ssim_shell.py --exp_name {the saved experiment name} --scale {scale, scale is important when cropping the border}
 ```
-**Normally it finishes calculating on 5 benchmarks with 30 secondes.**
+**Normally it finishes calculating on 5 benchmarks within 30 secondes.**